ianoxwell/oughta-test/README.md

 # Getting Started With Schematics

-This repository is a basic Schematic implementation that serves as a starting point to create and publish Schematics to NPM.
+This repository is a basic Schematic to generate spec files for testing.
+A lot of the code was directly taken from https://github.com/gparlakov/scuri

 ### Testing